 This moves beyond trading to build a true brand asset from the ground up.

 This guide is different.
-We skip the tired advice on checking comps and give you the complete, step-by-step action plan for both the classic Trader and the modern Creator.
+While our comprehensive guide on how to start a trading card business covers the entire industry landscape, this guide zooms in on the unique world of sports cards.
+We skip the tired advice on checking comps and give you a complete, step-by-step action plan for both the classic Trader and the modern Creator.
 This isn't about finding a new job; it's about choosing the right path for your skills and capital to build a true business asset.

 Playbook #1: The Classic Trader's 3-Step Engine